ylasgamers/web3.eth.py/DeployPy/ERC721NFTStandart/README.md

 # Note :
-- You Can Upload Your Image NFT
+- You Can Upload Your Image NFT To Get IPFS URL
 - Using [Web3.Storage](https://web3.storage) Or [Pinata.Cloud](https://www.pinata.cloud/)
 - You Need Deploy ERC721NFT First
 - After Deploy You Can Mint NFT (Only Owner Address)